bhush9/bhush9.github.io/_posts/2014-05-25-gsoc-sunday-report-1.markdown

 ![Mediacenter local file browsing](/images/mediabrowser-browsing.png)

 ![Mediacenter youtube browsing](/images/mediabrowser-youtube.png)
-Apparently I hit [bug 334767 in KIO::file_copy](https://bugs.kde.org/334767) so thumbnails are not working for online backends..
+Somehow thumbnails are not working properly for online backends..
 This is best screenshot I was able to get.. :D

 So that's it for today..
 Next week I have my exams so I will skip next report.
 Thanks for reading..